 A code with orange color is a function, a bluecolored code is a value (variable or constant) and a code with green color is a structure.

 At, we learn by doing.
-Therefore I will explain in electrotekgh details thefunctions, variables andstructure by doing mini projects with them.
+Therefore I will explain in sirboateng online details thefunctions, variables andstructure by doing mini projects with them.
+You may also like this post Getting Started with LoRa RYLR998 and Arduino.
+It will help build wireless projects around the Arduino.